 Immediately after graduating he spent two years as assistant conductor of the Hungarian National Philharmonic alongside Zoltán Kocsis.
 Since 2009 he has been the artistic director and conductor of the Medic Orchestra at Semmelweis University.
 Since 2014 he has been the instructor and conductor of the Béla Bartók Conservatory Symphony Orchestra.
 In 2013 he founded the ensemble Budapest Sound Collective, and creates contemporary and multi-genre [Gesamtkunstwerk] productions such as “The Seven Last Words” by Haydn with Péter Esterházy and the painter István Nádler, and the “Elements” series performed at the CAFe Budapest Contemporary Arts Festival.

 Iván Fischer invited him to participate in a concert tour in the summer of 2014 during which he worked for the first time with the Budapest Festival Orchestra.
 Since then he has regularly worked with the orchestra both as an assistant and conductor.
 In November 2016 he conducted the orchestra at the Franz Liszt Academy of Music as the first conductor in Iván Fischer’s Rising Star series.
+In September 2018 he participated as conductor in Festival Maribor.

 Other conductors whom he has assisted include Jaap van Zweden, Marek Janowski, Jukka-Pekka Saraste and Robin Ticciati.